 It also shows patients and vendors that you care enough about the education and experience of medical staff to make the effort needed to achieve and show off all the credentials.

 Seeing a certified document as proof that all credentials have been professionally verified is simply something you can’t do without.
-And you don’t want to end up in a situation where patients or an insurance company ask for credentials and not be in a position to provide them.
+And you don’t want to end up in a situation where patients or an insurance company ask for credentials and you are unable to provide them.

 Reduced Medical Errors